Sandesam: Legacy

 Sandesam is considered one of the best satire movies in the film industry.
 Many of the dialogues still find their way into the daily conversation of Malayalees.
 The infamous pennukaanal scene and the Poland dialogue is still etched into the viewer's hearts.
-In 2016, on the occasion of India celebrating its 70th Independence day, news agency NDTV compiled a list called "70 Years, 70 Great Films" and Sandesam was among the four Malayalam films that found place in the list.
 In 2013, in an online poll conducted by CNN-IBN on their website as part of the 100 years celebration of Indian cinema, Sandesam was included in the poll for finding the "greatest Indian film ever".
 In 2024, a scene from Sandesam was recreated in an advertisement for an online mobile game; Dhyan Sreenivasan (son of Sreenivasan, who appeared as Prabhakaran in the film) acted in the advertisement, and Anoop Sathyan (son of Sathyan Anthikad, the director of the film) directed the advertisement.